Machine learning-based direct solver for one-to-many problems on temporal shaping of relativistic electron beams: Abstract

 \section{Abstract}

-To control the temporal profile of an electron beam to meet requirements of various advanced scientific applications, a widely-used technique is to manipulate the dispersion terms which turns out to be one-to-many problems.
-Due to their intrinsic one-to-many property, current existing stochastic optimization approaches on temporal shaping are not very effective, for being trapped into local optima or suggesting only one solution.
+To control the temporal profile of a relativistic electron beam to meet requirements of various advanced scientific applications like free-electron-laser and plasma wakefield acceleration, a widely-used technique is to manipulate the dispersion terms which turns out to be one-to-many problems.
+Due to their intrinsic one-to-many property, current popular stochastic optimization approaches on temporal shaping may face the problems of long computing time or sometimes suggesting only one solution.
 Here we propose a real-time solver for one-to-many problems of temporal shaping, with the aid of a semi-supervised machine learning method, the conditional generative adversarial network (CGAN).
 We demonstrate that the CGAN solver can learn the one-to-many dynamics and is able to accurately and quickly predict the required dispersion terms for different custom temporal profiles.
-This machine learning-based solver overcomes the limitation of existing stochastic optimization methods and is expected to have the potential for wide applications to one-to-many problems in other scientific fields.
+This machine learning-based solver is expected to have the potential for wide applications to one-to-many problems in other scientific fields.